 Step #5: Build a Web Design Network

 Another important element of preparing to work as a Web Designer is building a professional network of designers, developers, and professional references who can help you find a job.
-Not only will you need to find professional references who can vouch for your skills as a designer, but you will also want to have a coherent cohort of professionals you can turn to for advice and for assistance on things like mock interviews, portfolio questions, or tips on finding job listings.
-Building a network of designers is particularly important for Web Designers because many designers you work with will have unique enough styles and voices that they can leverage to assist you and collaborate with you on projects or other job-related processes.
+Not only will you need to find professional references who can vouch for your skills as a Designer, but you will also want to have a coherent cohort of professionals you can turn to for advice and assistance on things like mock interviews, portfolio questions, or tips on finding job listings.
+Building a network of designers is particularly important for Web Designers because many designers you work with will have unique styles and voices that they can leverage to assist you and collaborate with you on projects or other job-related processes.

 Step #6: Apply for Web Designer Jobs

 Once you are fully comfortable with your job materials, you can start applying for jobs in the industry or begin work on freelance design projects.
-While finding job listing can be challenging, once you have the relevant materials, it is simply a matter of putting yourself out there and waiting for responses to enter the next stage of the application process.
+While finding job listings can be challenging, once you have the relevant materials, it is simply a matter of putting yourself out there and waiting for responses to enter the next stage of the application process.

 How to Become a Freelance Web Designer

 An alternative route for making a career in the web design industry is building a name for yourself as a freelance Web Designer.
 These self-employed Web Designers account for over 10% of the overall total of professional Web Designers.
-Freelancing will require more upfront administrative work on the part of a designer but will pay dividends later on by giving designers more control over the kinds of work they are asked to do.
+Freelancing will require more upfront administrative work on the part of a Designer but will pay dividends later on by giving designers more control over the kinds of work they are asked to do.

 While freelance design can be difficult, it can also be a deeply rewarding career path to follow.
 Read on to learn more about how to become a freelance Web Designer.